antifob/insomnihack22-pdf-xfiltration/README.md

-# Insomni'hack Teaser 2022 - PDF Xfiltration
+# Insomni'hack Teaser CTF 2022 - PDF Xfiltration

 **This writeup is written after the event ended.**